More sleep for growers

 Bosch helps optimize the strawberry crop

-Lower costs, less frequent frost damage, higher yields — this is the benefit of farmer Martin Bauer, since he uses the new sensor system from Deepfield Robotics.
+Lower costs, less frequent frost damage, higher yields — this is the benefit of farmer Martin Bauer, since he uses the new sensor system from Deepfield connect.
 It tracks soil moisture as well as humidity and temperature and he receives the data by smartphone.

 Renningen and Weinstadt, Germany — For the grower Martin Bauer, it was not that long ago that strawberry season meant one thing: sleepless nights.
 Between mid-March and late May, when the plants flower, he would have to work ten to fifteen night shifts.
 Fearing that his strawberry plants could fall victim sub-zero temperatures at night, he would drive out to his fields around the German town of Weinstadt, near Stuttgart.
 If a check of air temperature revealed it was zero degrees Celsius or colder, he would cover the long rows of strawberries with fleece.
 “Frost would ruin everything,” Bauer says.
 He knows what he is talking about: every two to three years he used to experience a loss of his strawberry crop — posing a serious threat to his livelihood.